XRPLF/xrpl-dev-portal/content/news/known-amendments.md

 Without this amendment, the owner reserve for a SignerList ranges from 15 to 50 XRP, depending on the number of signers in the list.

 With this amendment enabled, the owner reserve for a SignerList is 5 XRP, regardless of the number of signers.
-To receive the reduced reserve, you must wait for this amendment to be enabled and then add or replace your account’s SignerList using the [SignerListSet transaction](signerlistset.html).
+To receive the reduced reserve, you must wait for this amendment to be enabled and then use the [SignerListSet transaction](signerlistset.html) to create a SignerList, or replace or remove a SignerList that you created before the MultiSignReserve amendment was enabled.

 ## OwnerPaysFee